abyanmajid/abyanmajid/README.md

   <br>

   **University of Sydney** \
-  Dalyell Scholar, High Distinction \
-  Bachelor of Advanced Computing (2023-2027) \
+  Dalyell Scholar, Bachelor of Advanced Computing (2023-2027) \
-  Major in Software Development
+  Major in Software Development, Minor in Computational Data Science

 </details>